 Thursday 24 January 2013

 Costa Rica has a very high standard of living.
-What they don’t have is an Amy and haven’t had one for over 60 years making them very unique.
+What they don’t have is an Amy and haven’t had one for over 60 years making them very unique in the world and definitely in Central America.
 After seeing soldiers with automatic weapons in every country since Mexico this is really amazing.

 To get to Monteverde you have to travel up and around mountains and the sights were indeed impressive.
 About an hour out the road becomes a bumpy gravel surface which Gabo insists is much better than 5 years ago.
 The pride he has in his country and its natural and cultural treasurers is very obvious.